EPCCed/eidf-docs/docs/services/gpuservice/training/L5_devspace.md

    The packages will need to be reinstalled each time you launch the container.
  - Specify the resources you require in the file `./rapids/environment.yml`.
 This is a customisation option supported by the rapids containers.
+ - Create a derivative container image with the required packages installed.
+This is an advanced topic covered in the next section.

 ### Shell instead of Notebook